 Vision Statement: Lockett Family Charitable Foundation envisions a world where all people have access to the resources necessary for achieving success.

 Programs and Special Projects: We have three programs in place that are designed to improve the quality of life for underprivileged children and their families:

 The Coats of Love Project provides coats and winter jackets to families of children in Fort Worth Texas who are not able to purchase winter wear.

 - Fresh Fruit Friday is our project that provides fresh fruit and healthy snacks to young students in economically disadvantaged areas of Fort Worth, Texas.

-In our efforts to build stronger families and communities, Lockett Family Charitable Foundation has contributed to the local community by:
+In our efforts to build stronger families and communities, Lockett Family Charitable Foundation contributed to the local community in 2017 by:

 - Supplying snacks and school supplies to students at Briscoe Elementary School and Highland Hills Community Center in Fort Worth.